SingleID/singleid-first-class-login/README.md

 ## What is SingleID

 SingleID is a open-source way to facilitate the exchange of attributes between users and websites.
-As long as we can define identity as a set of attributes related to an entity, we believe that the best way to exchange identity attributes doesn't involve account creation with strong password or using a keyboard to do some monkey form-filling work.
+We believe that, as long as we can define identity as a set of attributes related to an entity, the best way to exchange these attributes must not involve account creation with password.

+Our solution is:
-Our solutions is: Save your data once inside your smartphone and give a read access to whoever requests it each time.
+Saves data once inside your smartphone and give a read access to whoever requests it each time.

-We take care to develop the plugin for any platform who wants to reach your smartphone.
-And you will never bothered again from complex password and form filling.
+We will take care to develop the plugin for any websites and platforms who wants be able to reach your smartphone.
+And you will never bothered again from complex passwords to remember or to do any form-filling.